Cloud Deduplication, On-Demand: StorReduce, an APN Technology Partner

 For SpectrumData, the global footprint of AWS made working with AWS a natural choice.
 The AWS footprint allows SpectrumData to store data in close proximity to its customers no matter where they are in the world.
 This improves performance by reducing latency and allows SpectrumData and its customers to comply with data sovereignty laws.
 Another reason the company decided to work with AWS is the pay-as-you-go pricing model embraced by AWS.
 SpectrumData pays for exactly the resources they use, and there’s no need to estimate capacity or to make an upfront investment.

-After SpectrumData was introduced to StorReduce by AWS, Holmes believed that it could overcome his current challenges with their on-premise deduplication hardware.
+After SpectrumData was introduced to StorReduce by AWS, Holmes believed that it could overcome his current challenges with their on-premises deduplication hardware.

 SpectrumData conducted a proof of concept with StorReduce, which performed the same tests on the same data that they had previously performed with a leading global deduplication hardware vendor.
 Holmes confirmed, “We’re delighted with StorReduce’s performance.
 The software deduplicates 24/7 and is more scalable than the hardware appliances we tested.
 These factors help us to achieve the necessary throughput for our clients.
 It also showed deduplication ratios trending to over 95 percent, which is equal to the leading global deduplication offerings we have tested.”